What cultural consequences could Will Smith face after Chris Rock slap? - NewsBreak

 Moments later, Smith won the Best Actor Oscar for his role in “King Richard.”

 “This moment will now forever be shadowed for Will Smith.
 We won’t remember Will Smith winning the Oscar this year.
 People will remember it as, ‘Oh that’s the year Will Smith open-handed slapped or punched Chris Rock,'” entertainment journalist Josh McBride said on “Morning in America.”
 “Unfortunately that is now completely overshadowed.
-That really didn’t need to happen.”What did Chris Rock say before Will Smith slapped him?
+That really didn’t need to happen.”Taylor Hawkins, drummer for the Foo Fighters, dead at 50

 Smith walked onto the stage from his front-row seat and took a swing at Rock with an open palm, generating a loud smack.
 Smith walked back to his seat and shouted for Rock to leave Pinkett Smith alone.
 Rock replied that he was just making a “G.I.
 Jane” joke — and Smith yelled back at him a second time.